 Holden's "felling pretty horny" by now, so he gets his wallet and digs out the address of a girl who isn't "exactly a whore or anything," but always good for a fun time.
 He got said address from a guy he knows that goes to Princeton.

-So he calls up this girl, Faith Cavendish, tells her he's a friend of this Princeton guy, Eddie, whom at first she doesn't remember, tries to make his voice sound deeper than it is, and asks her out for a cocktail.
+So he calls up this girl, Faith Cavendish, tells her he's a friend of this Princeton guy Eddie, tries to make his voice sound deeper than it is, and asks her out for a cocktail.